chuu-shin/chuu-shin.github.io/README.md

 ## About Me
-Hello, my name is Jiwoo.
-I'm currently stuying at <span style="color:#4B89DC">KAIST</span> in Daejeon, South Korea.
-I'm majoring Industrial and Systems Engineering (ISE) and Computer Science.
+Hi, I am an undergraduate student at **<span style="color:#4B89DC">KAIST</span>**, double majoring in Industrial and Systems Engineering & Computer Science.
+As an engineer, <span style="color:#4B89DC">I want to do something beneficial on macro level</span> in the future and this always motivates me.
+I believe generative AI possesses tremendous power which can innovate the medical field.
+That is **why** I currently working as an intern at [KAIST AAILab](https://aai.kaist.ac.kr) to study/research deep generative models.

 <br>